rosal3svictor/JavaScript/README.md

 ### Null

 1. It allows to represent the absence of value, it comes handy when whe want to define that a variable is empty or that we do not know its value yet.
-We can use it to assign a initial value to a variable we know that later on will get a value.
+We can use it to assign a initial value to a variable.
 2. `Null` is a primitive data type even though that the typeof operator returns `object`.

 ### Undefined